 PORTUGAL WITH KIDS: SUMMER IN CASCAIS

-As soon as you arrive to Cascais ( a mere 20 minutes drive from Lisbon’s airport) you understand why it provides visitors with unforgettable experiences.
-Surrounded by the hills of Sintra and the blue Atlantic Ocean, Cascais is considered one of the most charming places in the Atlantic coast of Europe.
+As soon as you arrive in Cascais ( a mere 20 minutes drive from Lisbon’s airport) you understand why it provides visitors with unforgettable experiences.
+Surrounded by the hills of Sintra and the blue Atlantic Ocean, Cascais is considered one of the most charming places on the Atlantic coast of Europe.
 It is also one of the most sustainable tourist destinations in Europe, and a great place to visit with kids.

 Here are my recommendations for a great summer in Cascais:

 Located in a quiet countryside and surrounded by the most prestigious golf courses in the region, it is a great family-friendly hotel, ideal for a surf experience in the nearby beach of Guincho.

 During August the hotel’s restaurant Five Pines offers a wide variety of themed buffets (we loved the Mexican buffet with live mariachi music!) and in the pool terrace, you can enjoy different dishes with live music entertainment.

 Activities for families in the summer:

 Visit the traditional craft fair in Estoril (from 25th June to 6th September) with more than 300 artisans from all over Portugal that show their work and techniques.
 Also, from 21st to 30th August you can enjoy “Festas do Mar”, a sea Festival hosted in downtown with lots of concerts and animations.

 Of course, you cannot miss the opportunity to surf at the legendary Guincho Beach (here is a link to the full post about this experience).